hannobraun/kari/IDEAS.md

 ## Design

-### Prelude

-Since `std` is a module, it obvioulsy can't be the place where the module system is implemented.
-There should be an invisible prelude that does that, which is added to the front of the top-level module by the interpreter.

 ### Scopes

 - Add a scope to each list.
 Calling `define` defines the function in the scope of the current list.